 H.M.S.
 Pinafore: Building on the success of their 2017 production of Pirates of Penzance, director Keating and producer Rentz return to sail the ocean blue once more with Gilbert and Sullivan’s tale of social inequities and mistaken identities in the British Royal Navy.
 The lowly British tar Ralph Rackstraw has fallen in love with the beautiful Josephine, his captain’s daughter.
 Unknown to Ralph, Josephine returns his affections, but is unfortunately betrothed to marry the First Lord of the Admiralty, Sir Joseph Porter.
 When Sir Joseph arrives to claim his bride, Ralph recklessly declares his love for Josephine, leading to a series of zany adventures that end in an attempted elopement and Ralph’s imprisonment in the brig.
 But “things are seldom what they seem” on the Pinafore, for the simple “bumboat woman” known as Little Buttercup possesses a secret that could transform the fortunes of nearly everyone on board.
 The ship is in good hands with Keating and Rentz, who promise another “funny and fizzy” production filled with laughter, creative staging, and lively, memorable tunes.

 “Our lineup for the 2018–19 season encapsulates what Praeclara is all about,” says Keating.
-“We begin with professional entertainment for families and children, shift to a presentation of challenging and cutting-edge art, and conclude with a delightful Gilbert and Sullivan operetta that highlights our company’s vocal and comedic strengths.”
+“We begin with professional entertainment for families and children, and conclude with a delightful Gilbert and Sullivan operetta that highlights our company’s vocal and comedic strengths.”